anngroong/podcasts/content/guest/dzaghajanian.md

 #guest_group = "cog"
 +++

-Ms. Dziunik Aghajanian has served Armenia through the ranks of the ministry of foreign affairs, and most recently as a diplomat, as Armenia’s Ambassador to such countries as the Netherlands, Malaysia, Indonesia.
+Ms. Dziunik Aghajanian has served Armenia through the ranks of the Ministry of Foreign Affairs, and most recently as a diplomat, as Armenia’s Ambassador to such countries as the Netherlands, Malaysia, and Indonesia.
 She received her education at Yerevan State University, Columbia University in NY, and Uppsala University in Sweden.